LumingSun/ML4DB-paper-list/README.md

 ##### Index Structure
 * Learning to hash for indexing big data - A survey (2016)

-* The Case for Learned Index Structures
+* The Case for Learned Index Structures (SIGMOD 2018)

 * A-Tree: A Bounded Approximate Index Structure (2017)

+* FITing-Tree: A Data-aware Index Structure (SIGMOD 2019)

 * Learned Indexes for Dynamic Workloads (2019)

+* SOSD: A Benchmark for Learned Indexes (2019)

+* Learning Multi-dimensional Indexes (2019)

+* ALEX: An Updatable Adaptive Learned Index (SIGMOD 2020)
 ##### Index Recommendation
 * Index Selection in a Self- Adaptive Data Base Management System （SIGMOD 1976）